-Over the past year, I’ve taken very low doses of phenibut (100-200 mg) before air travel and big events.
+Over the past year, I’ve taken very low doses (100-200 mg) before air travel and big events.

 While I have never felt “high,” the effects are always very smooth and I have never developed a tolerance or withdrawal issue.

-- Because we are all biochemically different, some people do not respond well to phenibut.
+- Because we are all biochemically different, some people do not respond well.

 - If you quit drinking at home, make sure you have support and that you repair your body proactively!

-- Don’t take phenibut until you’ve quit drinking.
+- Don’t take this supplement until you’ve quit drinking.
 One drink on phenibut feels like several drinks and blackouts are common.

-- Even if you successfully use phenibut for alcohol withdrawal, you will still need to repair nutrient deficiencies caused by excessive drinking.
-Once you taper off of phenibut, you may be left with alcohol cravings, depression and low motivation.
+- Even if you successfully use it, you will still need to repair nutrient deficiencies caused by excessive drinking.
+Once you taper off, you may be left with cravings, depression, and low motivation.

 - After you quit drinking, it’s important to have external support for your new lifestyle and to renew your sense of purpose in life.
 When I quit drinking, I began a personal transformation that permanently altered my view of drinking culture while making me a much happier person.

-If you are mildly or moderately dependent on alcohol, using phenibut for alcohol withdrawal can ease discomfort as you make the right choice to quit drinking.
+If you are mildly or moderately dependent on drinking, using this medication can ease discomfort as you make the right choice to quit drinking.